rgervacio/learning-audacity/docs/editing-a-project/delete-and-trim-audio.md

 # Delete and trim audio

-Deleting and trimming audio allows you to erase and hide audio.
+Deleting and trimming audio allow you to erase and hide audio.
 </br>

 ## Delete audio